 Individuals who are accused of murder in Chula Vista can face life in prison or even the death penalty if they are convicted.
 The severity of this charge makes it very important that you get professional help on your side as soon as you are arrested for:

 First-degree murder occurs if someone makes plans to kill someone else and then carries those plans out.
-First-degree murder represents that most serious criminal charge you can face in Chula Vista.
+First-degree murder represents the most serious criminal charge you can face in Chula Vista.
 The court can sentence you to the death penalty if you are convicted.

 You could be charged with second-degree murder if you are accused of taking the life of someone else without planning it out ahead of time.
 Note that accidental deaths or deaths caused by an act of self-defense should not be treated as second-degree murder.
 You can face life in prison if you are convicted of second-degree murder.